 by Progyna Khondkar - Mentor, A Siemens Business

-The Universal Power Format (UPF) plays a central role in mitigating dynamic and static power in the battle for low-power in advanced process technology.
+The Unified Power Format (UPF) plays a central role in mitigating dynamic and static power in the battle for low-power in advanced process technology.
 A higher process node is definitely attractive as more functionality integration is possible in a smaller die area at a lower cost.
 However, in reality, this comes at the cost of exponentially increasing leakage power.
 This is because the minimum gate-to-source voltage differential that is needed in CMOS devices to create a conducting path between the source and the drain terminals (known as threshold voltage) has been pushed to its limit.
 Leakage power is a function of the threshold voltage, and at smaller device geometries, its contribution to total energy dissipation becomes significant.
 Device supply voltage and leakage current directly contribute to leakage power; while switching activity of the capacitive load on supply voltage and its switching frequency contribute to dynamic power.

 by Marcela Zachariasova and Lubos Moravec - Codasip Ltd